NiftyPET/NiftyPET/README.rst

 * *Rapid processing of PET list-mode data for efficient uncertainty estimation and data analysis* Physics in Medicine & Biology (2016). https://doi.org/10.1088/0031-9155/61/13/N322

-Although, *NiftyPET* is dedicated to high-throughput image reconstruction and analysis of brain images, it can equally well be used for *whole body imaging*.
-Strong emphasis is put on the data, which are acquired using positron emission tomography (PET) and magnetic resonance (MR), especially using the hybrid and simultaneous PET/MR scanners.

-This software platform covers the entire processing pipeline, from the raw list-mode (LM) PET data through to the final image statistic of interest (e.g., regional SUV), including LM bootstrapping and multiple independent reconstructions to facilitate voxel-wise estimation of uncertainties.

 .. [*] The above dynamic transaxial and coronal images show the activity of  :sup:`18`\ F-florbetapir during the one-hour dynamic acquisition.
 Note that the signal in the brain white matter dominates over the signal in the grey matter towards the end of the acquisition, which is a typical presentation of a negative amyloid beta (Abeta) scan.

 .. ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-**Documentation with installation manual and tutorials**: https://niftypet.readthedocs.io/

 ================